SharpBlade/SharpBlade/README.md

 Contributing
 ------------

 Contributors are very welcome!
-If you got code fixes, please [submit a pull request](https://github.com/Sharparam/SharpBlade/pull/new/master) here on GitHub.
+If you got code fixes, please [submit a pull request][newpull] here on GitHub.

-If you want to join the development team, please contact [Sharparam](https://github.com/Sharparam) on GitHub.
+If you want to join the development team, please contact [Sharparam][sharp] on GitHub.

 All authors and contributors are listed in the **AUTHORS** file.

-Please read the wiki page about [contributing](https://github.com/Sharparam/SharpBlade/wiki/Contributing) before submitting pull requests.
+Please read the wiki page about [contributing][contrib] before submitting pull requests.

 License
 -------

-Copyright &copy; 2013 by Adam Hellberg.
+Copyright &copy; 2013 by [Adam Hellberg][sharp] and [Brandon Scott][bs].

 This project is licensed under the MIT license, please see the file **LICENSE** for more information.